mseruntine/mseruntine/README.md

 I have a lot of interests, and when I'm not working on being a better developer during the weekday, I'm playing music professionally on the weekends!
 Wahoo!

 I've included a repository to a project I was a part of for my senior year software implementation class.
-This project was something I was super proud of, and I had a blast being able to help design and implement the front-end of the application.
+This project was something I was super proud of, and I had a thoroughly being able to help design and implement the front-end of the application.
+My collegeus I worked alongside with to work on the application were Bryce Doyle (Team lead), Calvin Feldt (Front-end design, implementation), and Nick Caplette (Datebase, back-end design and implementation).

 <!--
 **mseruntine/mseruntine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.